SciCompKL/CoDiPack/documentation/TutorialB1.md

 }
 ~~~~

 Now everything is setup such that the codi::EvaluationHelper can be called.
-The code is shown now and dicussed
+The code is shown now and discussed
 afterwards:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;